1: Introduction to the Prism Library 5.0 for WPF

 In this case, the composite application allows the UI to be dynamic composed.
 This delivers a flexible user experience.
 For example, it can allow new functionality to be dynamically added to the application at run time, which enables rich end-user customization and extensibility.

-Although Prism helps you to address many of the challenges you might face when building WPF or Silverlight applications, there are many other challenges that you might face, depending on your application scenario and requirements.
+Although Prism helps you to address many of the challenges you might face when building WPF applications, there are many other challenges that you might face, depending on your application scenario and requirements.
 For example, Prism does not directly address the following topics:

 - Occasional connectivity and data synchronization